liamkaigates/liamkaigates/README.md

 - 👋 Hi, I’m @liamkaigates
 - 👀 I’m interested in data structures and algorithms.
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning Computer Science Systems.
-- 💞️ I’m looking to collaborate on projects involving Data Structures and Algorithms.
+- 💞️ I’m looking to collaborate on projects involving Systems.
 - 📫 How to reach me: gliam2021@gmail.com or 9293428842

 <!---